jascdk/Nilan_Homeassistant/README.md

 ### Integrate with Home Assistant.

 For my integration i use a package with all my Nilan config yaml in just one file.
-The file can be downloaded above.
+The file can be downloaded above (config.yaml).

-Put the code inside the Packages folder and you would be able to get something like this after a restart - cool right:):
+After a restart of Home Assistant you will get alot of new sensors.
+These can be integrated in Home Assistant in different ways.
+I use the integrated Lovelace UI to make my UI.
+You can see below, how it can look like:)

 ![HA_GUI](HA_GUI.png)